Buy Folder Guard:

 Previously we’ve shown how easy it was to set up Folder Guard to prevent downloads of programs from the Internet.
 As a side effect, the filter that accomplished that task prevented running programs from the removable drives, as well.
 However, what if you want to stop users of your computer from using the external drives at all?
 For example, what if you don’t want them to copy documents and files from the computer to the removable drives they could bring with them?
 With Folder Guard, it’s easy to achieve that.

-As before, let’s start by creating a file access filter that would restrict the use of the removable drives.
-Run Folder Guard, and choose View – Filters from the menu to switch to the window that shows the existing filters.
-If you use Folder Guard version 8.3 or later, you should see a filter that we need already in the list, it’s called Lock external drives:
+As before, let's start by creating a file access filter that would restrict the use of the removable drives.
+Run Folder Guard, and choose View - Filters from the menu to switch to the window that shows the existing filters.
+If you use one of the latest version of Folder Guard, you should see a filter that we need already in the list, it's called Lock external drives:

-Now, if your computer has other drives permanently attached and you want the users to be able to use such drives without restrictions, you should add the appropriate masks to the Except for folders box, too.
+Now, if your computer has other drives permanently attached and you want the users to be able to use such drives without restrictions, you should add the appropriate masks to the Except locatios box, too.
 (You can separate masks with comas, semicolons, or line breaks).
-For example, if your computer has a DVD drive that has the drive letter D: and you want the users to use the DVD drive without restrictions, modify the content of the Except for folders box to read as follows: (Press the [...] button to modify the content of the box.)
+For example, if your computer has a DVD drive that has the drive letter D: and you want the users to use the DVD drive without restrictions, modify the content of the Except locations box to read as follows: (Press the [...] button to modify the content of the box.)

 The rest of the filter properties can be left empty.
-An empty Apply to box means Apply to all and an empty Except for box means Except for none.
-We have entered a star character in the Apply to files box, to emphasize that it should apply to all files, but we could have left the box empty, it would produce the same result as the star character.
+An empty Apply to box means Apply to all and an empty Except box means Except for none.

 Attention System Administrators: Folder Guard is enterprise-ready!
 The Folder Guard Administrator’s Kit is available now.

 What if at some point you do need to access a removable drive?
-Just disable the protection of Folder Guard, perform the task, then re-enable the protection back (no Windows restart required).
+Just pause the protection of Folder Guard, perform the task, then resume the protection back (no Windows restart required).

 More information